 When you start implementing something new into your routine today, it’ll take you 3 consistent weeks before you’ll have incorporated into your lifestyle.

 In other words, if you decide to start a physical activity today, you may find it hard to keep up with it during the first 21-day window.

 If your “why” is not strong enough, you may find it hard to keep up with it.

 Am I trying to discourage you from saying that?
 Not at all!

 In fact, I want to show you it’s not something you might be going through all by yourself.

 It makes no difference if you are learning how to drive or trying to run 3 times a week.

-Bringing it into practice, what does it mean to you?Check these 3 steps to build a fitness routine. #MindfulPlanning #coaching Click To Tweet
+Bringing it into practice, does it mean to you?Check these 3 steps to build a fitness routine. #MindfulPlanning #journaling Click To Tweet